 - If you own a property

-When assessing your application for equipment finance, lenders will consider five different factors to determine your level of risk.
-In the table below, you can see what these factors are, and how they might apply to your equipment finance application.
+When assessing your application, lenders will consider five different factors to determine your level of risk.
+In the table below, you can see what these factors are, and how they might apply to your application.

 How lenders assess your equipment finance application